yr5913/SpringSecurityWithJwtV9/README.md

 password(can be seen in
 the application logs)"

-V2(current version) -- "This application now uses the username and password configured in applicaiton.properties file"
+V2(deprecated) -- "This application now uses the username and password configured in applicaiton.properties file"

+V3(deprecated)  -- "Using In memory data manager, check the SecurityConfig.java for more details "

+V4(current) -- "Using JDBC data manager by creating tables according to spring schema, check the SecurityConfig.java and resources/sql/schema_data.sql for more details "

 ## API Endpoints